 1. Low Air Pressure

-One big indicator of a CPAP about to go to the great beyond is low air pressure.
+One big indicator that your CPAP machine is about to go to the great beyond is low air pressure.
 This, of course, is not to be confused with your therapy pressure being too low.
 Sometimes even slight changes to your body can mean you need higher or lower air pressure.
-Consult your Respiratory Therapist before making any rash decisions.
+If you think your therapy pressure has suddenly changed, contact your CPAP provider so they can verify your pressure settings.

 Another thing to check would be your filters.
-Filters need to be replaced regularly to make sure your pressure is running as it should.
-When you do not change your filters, this can quickly shorten the lifespan of your machine as it needs to work harder to produce the same amount of air pressure.
+Filters need to be replaced regularly for optimal CPAP performance.
+A dirty that’s full of dust, hair, dead skin cells and other airborne particles causes your CPAP machine to work harder to produce the same amount of air pressure.
+This can shorten the lifespan of your machine over time.

-However, if your pressure is set correctly and your filters are clean, it may be time to consider either getting a new CPAP or repairing your current one.
-You can also try our CPAP rental program.
+If you’re still experiencing low pressure after checking your settings and your filter, it may be time to consider getting a new CPAP or repairing your current one.

-3. It Is More than 5 Years Old
+3. Your CPAP Machine Is More Than 5 Years Old

 Nothing lasts forever, unfortunately.
 While all our CPAP machines do come with a manufacturer warranty, the average lifespan of a CPAP machine is 5 years.

-Even though regular maintenance can make these machines live to twice that age, once your machine is 5 years or older you may want to consider purchasing a new CPAP and retiring this one as a backup.
-Often CPAPs can seem fine right before they go downhill quickly.
+Even though regular maintenance can make your machine last longer, once your machine is 5 years or older, you may want to consider purchasing a new CPAP and retiring your current unit as a backup.
+Often CPAPs can seem fine right before they suddenly stop working.